Piepongwong/deploymentVPS/README.md

 * You did not copy the public SSH key correctly
 * Your node app is still listening on port 3000
 * You did not create a [data directory](https://stackoverflow.com/questions/7948789/mongod-complains-that-there-is-no-data-db-folder) for mongoDB
 * You tried cloning your repository on your server via SSH instead of HTTPS.
-(If you want to use SSH, you've add the public key of your server to Github.)
+(If you want to use SSH, you've to add the public key of your server to Github.)
 * You've been staring at your sceen so long, that you can only see binary
 * Nobody likes you